Love Story (Indila song)

-"Love Story" is a song written and performed by Indila and composed by Indila and Skalpovich.
-This is the singer's fourth solo single, taken from her first album Mini World (2014), and the song, as its name suggests, speaks of a love story.
+"Love Story" is a song by French singer-songwriter Indila.
+It was released on 27 October 2014 via Capitol Records and AZ as the fifth and last single from her debut studio album, Mini World (2014).
+The song speaks of a love story.

-Video clip
+Commercial performance

+"Love Story" failed to reproduce the success of the singles from her album Mini World (2014); it has entered Belgium and her native country France, at number 48 and 57, respectively.
+However, the song became popularised several years later, particularly on TikTok.
+The YouTube clip of "Love Story" has accumulated more than 483 million views as of April 2026.

+In 2025, the song was sampled in "What You Saying" by Lil Uzi Vert.

+Music video

-The song's music video is a continuation of the music video of "S.O.S", the third single of the album, ending with a panel bearing the inscription "Love Story".
-Filmed in Iceland and directed by Karim Ouaret, with Jalane in production, it was unveiled on 17 November 2014 on YouTube.
+The music video of "Love Story" is a continuation of her previous single "S.O.S" video, ending with a panel bearing the inscription "Love Story".
+Filmed in Iceland and directed by Karim Ouaret, with Jalane in production, it was unveiled on 17 November 2014 via YouTube.

+Synopsis

 The music video tells the story of an elderly and widowed man with his love of the past.
-The singer sings there standing on a block of ice.
+Indila sings there standing on a block of ice.
 Several scenes appeared during the video, with a child sitting on the edge of his bed, an old man leaving his house and then laying a rose on his wife's grave, and a woman with her companion who is about to board a boat.

+Personnel

+Credits were adapted from the liner notes of Mini World.